 Working with Hannah Elaides on her distinction project, we examined “cash for clunkers” government programs to determine if the programs were an effective form of public policy.
 We analyzed data from three countries, Canada, Germany, and the United States, and could divide the programs into three types.
 Length of the program appeared as the key explanator for determining success of these public policy programs.
 We will submit to the Public Policy and Marketing conference.
 Based on the feedback from the conference, we will submit a manuscript to the Journal of Public Policy and Marketing.

 Finally, I worked with two colleagues to extend a previously published paper that grouped higher education institutions based on a set of characteristics.
 In the previous paper, we adopted a student perspective.
 In this paper, we took an administrative perspective.
 Incorporating variables that a higher education institute could change, we want to find a more prescriptive alternative to the descriptive Carnegie classification system.
 We continue refining our model that reasonably divides the higher education market by adding similar higher education institutes based on a defensible logic.

 In each of these papers, we incorporate different analytical tools such as Analysis of Variance or cluster analysis because the applied tool can answer the research question.
 Through these different analytical tools, I gain insight into how to divide the market based on a variable or sets of variables and how to add members or observations to those divisions.

 Adding.
-Subtracting.
+Dividing.
 In my research, these two words fit together like peanut butter and chocolate.
-Through the analysis and process of adding and subtracting, I can provide insight and understanding of how a network of firms can better compete market segment by market segment.
+Through the analysis and process of adding and dividing, I can provide insight and understanding of how a network of firms can better compete market segment by market segment.